 The good thing about marketing and advertising is that they’re deductible expenses.

-7. Tax returns (keep for at least seven years)
+7. Tax returns (keep for at least three years)

 Your accountant will likely want to reference last year’s return for this year’s filing.
 The IRS could also ask for them if you’re audited.

 Many tax services and software give you the option to download a PDF of your returns so you can store them digitally.
 As I’ve said above, always take advantage of going digital.